ash0x0/ipcron/README.md

 job, err := schedule.ScheduleJobWithInterval("10s", "20s", example, "example")
 ```

-This takes in a duration-compliant string that can be parsed by `time.ParseDuration` as the job interval.
+This takes in a duration-compliant string that can be parsed by `time.ParseDuration` for the job interval.
 Same for the maximum job run time.
 The signature for this is as follows:

 ```Go
 func (s *Schedule) ScheduleJobWithInterval(timeInterval string, maxRunTime string, job func(), jobName string) (*Job, error)
 ```

-It will add the function such that there is duration `timeInterval` between the end of every execution and the beginning of the next.
+It will add the function such that there is a duration `timeInterval` between the end of every execution and the beginning of the next.
 This is a bit more intuitive option than the usual cron "at this moment in time".

 ## Add With Cron Syntax
 ```Go
 job, err := schedule.ScheduleWithCronSyntax("* * * * * * *", "20s", example, "example")
 ```

-This allows adding with cron expression syntax, which is useful for generated and structured schedules, though definitely not as
+This allows adding jobs with cron expression syntax, which is useful for generated and structured schedules, though not as
 intuitive.

 The signature for this is: